adrinfw/adrinfw.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to talk data with me
 ---

-My name is Adrin Fabiorenski Wijaya.
+My name is Adrin Fabiorenski Wijaya, a passionate and dedicated **Data Engineer**.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- Strong experience in building robust data pipelines using tools like **Apache Spark**, **Kafka**, and **Airflow**
+- Skilled in transforming messy data into meaningful insights, ensuring data is always **reliable** and **accessible**
+- I thrive in **fast-paced environments** and love collaborating with teams to solve complex data challenges

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I started my journey in the world of data engineering driven by curiosity and a desire to **turn raw data into real value**.
+My experience spans across:

+- **Data ingestion** from various sources (APIs, databases, files)
+- **ETL workflows** that process millions of records daily
+- Working with **distributed systems** to ensure scalability and performance

+I'm currently on a mission to master cutting-edge data technologies and help organizations make better, data-driven decisions.

+When I’m not engineering data, you can find me learning new tools, experimenting with **LLMs**, or just playing **Valorant** for fun.

+Want to know more about my data journey?
+Let's connect!